Paperback Hero (1999 film): Reception

 Reviewing the film on The Movie Show, David Stratton felt the story worked very well for the first half-hour, but was let down by laboured plot developments and a slowed pace from thereon.
 He did commend Jackman and Karvan for making a great romantic team, and also praised Jeanie Drynan for her performance.
 He gave the film 2½ stars out of 5.
-Margaret Pomeranz gave the film a much more favourable review and 3½ stars.
+Margaret Pomeranz gave the film a more favourable review and 3½ stars.

 Paperback Hero grossed $1,369,280 at the box office in Australia.
+Simultaneously with the film, Bowman published a novel of the same name based on his script.